- Eat & Drink

 Ian White | Photo: Courtey Mumm | June 20, 2014

-Summer in San Francisco might be a little (or a lot) cool and foggy.
+Spring and summer in San Francisco might be a little (or a lot) cool and foggy.
 Even if you like the gloom, it can be nice to escape north to wine country for a change.
 Here, then, are a dozen of our favorite wineries with tips on all of them.
 Each one is perfect for a weekend getaway.
 Just make sure to bring us back a bottle.

 Arista is squeezed between rolling hills just above the Russian River and Riverfront Regional Park.
 The vibe here is laid back, while large lawns and beautiful views beckon you to relax—and enjoy their serious Pinots.